17 Years Ago: Toby Keith Hits No. 1 With ‘How Do You Like Me Now?!’

 “A lot of people become successful after they’ve been told they won’t ever be,” Keith says of the inspiration for the tune, which he wrote with Chuck Cannon.
 “So people can relate to this.
 It can be about an old flame or a boss or a teacher — whatever it means to each individual.
 It was a fun song to write.”

 “How Do You Like Me Now?!” stayed at No. 1 for five weeks and was the No. 1 song on Billboard‘s year-end Country Songs chart for 2000.
-The album also earned Keith two ACM Awards; he received Album of the Year as both artist and producer.
+The album of the same name also earned Keith two ACM Awards; he received Album of the Year as both artist and producer.

 “I won’t be that guy that I was running from,” Keith says of the reason for creating his own label.
 “I’m not going to go in and be the big fat guy with the cigar with his feet kicked up.
 I’m an artist, and I’ve got a big career that I need to go work.
 All I’m doing is changing the place that my music sells.
 You’ll still go to the same stores.
 It will still be distributed by the same people.
 It will just be created and come through a different set of books.
 That’s the only thing that changes.”